an-erd/ble_beacon/README.md

 ### Update the Device using DFU

 **Step 6)** To update the application use DFU and the application zip file generated as in Step 1) using nRF Connect Bluetooth Low Energy application on Windows (with nrf52832 dongle) or iPhone/Android app.
+The same procedure holds if you want to update APP+BL+SD with one package.

 #### Remark: Using without bootloader and DFU